 - 1. W.S.
-21-2-202(a)(xxx)31: Effective school year 2012-2013 and each school year thereafter, in consultation and coordination with local school districts, by rule and regulation establish a program of administering a standardized, curriculum based, achievement college entrance examination, computer-adaptive college placement assessment and a job skills assessment test selected by the state superintendent to all students in the eleventh and twelfth grades throughout the state in accordance with this paragraph.
+21-2-202 (a)27: administering a standardized, curriculum based, achievement college entrance examination, computer-adaptive college placement assessment and a job skills assessment test selected by the state superintendent to all students in the eleventh and twelfth grades throughout the state in accordance with this paragraph.
 This clause basically requires the ACT and a placement exam such as Accuplacer.
 The Task Force recommendations would still require the provision of a college entrance or work readiness exam, but the Task Force made no such recommendation for a placement exam.
 Such an exam may be useful once students enroll in a postsecondary institution, but not as part of the state assessment system.
 Further, the language of "curriculum based, achievement college entrance exam" is an example of trying to limit the potential successful bidders and the Task Force recommends a more neutral requirement for a college entrance and career readiness exam. - 2.
 W.S.
-21-2-304(a)(iv)32.
+21-2-304 (iv)28.
 Effective school year 2013-2014, and each school year thereafter, require district administration of common benchmark adaptive assessments statewide in reading and mathematics for grades one (1) through eight (8) in accordance with W.S.
 21-3-110(a)(xxiv).
 The Task Force recommended the optional (at the district level) use of interim assessments, but most importantly to have the interim assessment procured as part of the state assessment RFP.
-The Task Force did not recommend the use of an adaptive assessment, per se, but for an interim system that best fits the instructional needs of districts.
+The Task Force did not recommend the use of an adaptive assessment, per se, but for an interim system that best fit the instructional needs of districts.
 This is an example of what might be considered over-specification of the interim assessment requirement.

-31 Also found in W.S.
-21-3-110(a)(xxix)
+27 Also found in W.S.
+21-3-110

-32 Also found in W.S.
-21-3-110(a)(xxiv)
+28 Also found in W.S.
+21-3-110